- How many positions do you offer each year?

 Otherwise, we are looking for students with strong academic credentials, evidence of a strong interest in anesthesia, and a commitment to hard work and to being a superb physician.

-"Personally, I'm looking for individuals who are interested in true excellence, who see themselves as future leaders in either the academic or private sector, and who are interested in learning everything possible about medicine and anesthesia, not 'just enough to pass the boards'" - Michael M. Todd, MD, Department Chair
+"Personally, I'm looking for individuals who are interested in true excellence, who see themselves as future leaders in either the academic or private sector, and who are interested in learning everything possible about medicine and anesthesia, not 'just enough to pass the boards'" - Michael M. Todd, MD, former Department Chair